ALBA-Synchrotron/tango_serial/README.md

 ## Library

-The core of the py_ds_serial library consists of Py_ds_serial object.
+The core of the py_ds_serial library consists of Serial object.
-To create a Py_ds_serial object you need to pass a communication object.
+To create a Serial object you need to pass a communication object.

 The communication object can be any object that supports a simple API consisting of two methods (either the sync or async version is supported):